nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design_companion_2025-26.md

 # Interior Level Design — Project Companion 2025–26

-> This document applies the principles in the **Interior Level Design base notes** directly to this year's three games: ReBeat, Cob Cop, and Ale & Ambition.
+> This document applies the principles in the **Interior Level Design base notes** directly to this year's three games: ReBeat, Cobb Cop, and Ale & Ambition.
 It is a production support document, not a principles document — read the base notes first.
 This companion expires at the end of the 2025–26 academic year.

 ---